xy6g13/xy6g13.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher of Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, Brest, France.
+I am currently a postdoctoral researcher of Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, Brest, France.
 Before that, I obtained my PhD in the University of Southampton, UK.

 With great enthusiasm for ocean observations, my research centers on upper-ocean processes.
 My interest is the motion at the submesoscale, and I mainly use observational data collected from moorings, surface drifting buoys, seagliders, and satellites.

 During my postdoc, I have been working on a SWOT-related project, in which we try to describe and improve our ability to disentangle internal waves and quasi-geostrophic motions.
 Outputs from tide- and eddy-resolving ocean models are used as our testbed.

 I'm also putting more time now to understand fluid dynamics mathematically and theoretically, which I believe is essential for my long-term research career.

 [//]: # (<img src="xyu.pdf" width="650"/>)